-Then follow the same procedure for Open.

 – Direct Off - When a UNO is turned off from a direct off command, and not from the parent being turned off or closed:

 An ‘off’ command is added to the URL for the that UNO.

 If the URL contains an ‘on’ command for that UNO, that ‘on’ command is removed from the URL.
 The on command is overridden by the direct off command.